-I give credit for my skills in my work to the experiences I've had outside my work.
+I'm a multidisciplinary creative that gives credit for my skills to the experiences I've had outside of my work.

 Short story long:

 I'll start by saying that this is a judgment-free zone.
 Some of the stuff below is illegal, and if you're looking to sue me, then let's plug-in that legal text that says that any resemblance to actual events or actual persons, living or dead (or me) is purely coincidental.
 Ok?
 Then let's continue: